youhubs/photo-ai/README.md

 # Photo AI 📸🤖

-Advanced photo processing and analysis toolkit powered by machine learning.
-Automatically organize, enhance, and process your photos with intelligent algorithms.
+Advanced photo processing and analysis toolkit with both **desktop GUI** and **command-line interfaces**.
+Powered by machine learning to automatically organize, enhance, and process your photos with intelligent algorithms.

 ## Features